KilroyHere/discord-bot/README.md

   * Voice Channel support for Music Streams.
   * Text Commands:
-    >For Server related info
+    *For retrieving Server related information
-    >For Role Management
+    *For Role Management
-    >For Moderation
+    *For Moderation